skoshiwosh/makeslate/README.md

 # makeslate
-Generate a slate image file for visual effects dailies
+Generate a slate image file for visual effects dailies.
+Consider this project to be an initial prototype.